 DISCLAIMER: This page won’t give you more money, or free time, or motivation, or find you a babysitter, or fix whatever other things stop you from getting to see bands…and it certainly won’t miraculously make them play in your home town… (for a really good read on the subject of why bands play where they play, please read Hayseed Dixie's Live Tour Primer).
 I'm in the UK, so I've concentrated on 'local' resources but you can take these ideas and apply them anywhere.

-Over the years it's become a game to see how far a limited budget and finite amount of annual leave can be stretched, and success often hinges on whether I care about getting a full night’s sleep (I've used overnight buses from Glasgow or Newcastle to London on a Sunday night and gone straight to work from the coach station on Monday).
+Over the years it's become a game to see how far a limited budget and finite amount of annual leave can be stretched, and success often hinges on whether I care about getting any sleep (I've used overnight buses from Glasgow or Newcastle to London on a Sunday night and gone straight to work from the coach station on Monday).

 If driving isn't possible, or is prohibitively expensive, I may use National Express or Megabus, and subscribe to alerts on thetrainline if I'm looking far enough in advance that cheaper train tickets haven't yet gone on sale.